Get

 cat sitting near window

-Throughout history, there have been various strange beliefs about cats, one of which is that cats can predict the weather.
+Throughout history, there have been various strange beliefs about cats, including the idea that cats can predict the weather.
 Many ancient cultures had superstitions about cats and the weather, which is why this belief still lingers today.
 But is it true?
 Can cats predict the weather?

 It’s undeniable that felines are sensitive creatures and that they can sense various things humans can’t.
 Although they can’t actually predict the weather, cats react to changes in air pressure, a coming storm, and similar weather changes.